BioGeek/gradfolio/_projects/1_project.md

 Abstract:
 ------------

-The Survival Based Bayesian Clustering (SBC) model developed by [Ahmad and Fröhlich (2017)](https://pubmed.ncbi.nlm.nih.gov/28961917/), infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival data.
+The SBC infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival data.
 Originally, the model was tested on a a
 Breast Cancer (Van De Vijver et al., 2002) and a Glioblastoma Multiforme (GBM) (Verhaak et al., 2010) data set, without any further external validation.
 The objective of this master thesis was to perform an external validation of the SBC, a goal that entailed two major tasks: a rigorous feature engineering and selection process that improved the known predictive ability of the model, and the characterisation of the obtained clusters and corresponding signature